xapian/xapian-docsprint/advanced/unigramlm.rst

 .. contents:: Table of Contents

-Unigram language modeling weighing scheme ranks document based on ability to generate query from document language model.
+Unigram language modelling weighing scheme ranks document based on ability to generate query from document language model.
 Unigram language model is intuitive for user as they can think of term possible in document and add them to query which will increase performance of weighing scheme in this setting.

 Clamping Negative value
 -----------------------

 Since unigram language model differs from xapian way of weighing scheme as xapian only support sum of various individual parts.
 Unigram language model have accommodated product of probabilities by summing log of individual parts.
 Due to introduction of log in probabilities a clamping factor to clamp negative value of log to positive is also introduced.

 The default value for the clamping parameter is the document length upper bound,